How to Install Ubuntu on VirtualBox: Detailed Overview

 lsmod | grep -io vboxguest | xargs modinfo | grep -iw version

-Today’s blog post explained how to install Ubuntu on VirtualBox.
-This process is not difficult – you should create a new VM, configure that VM, select a boot disk ISO image and boot from that installation image.
+The installation process is not difficult – you should create a new VM, configure that VM, select a boot disk ISO image and boot from that installation image.
 Further installation process of Ubuntu on a VirtualBox VM is similar to installing Ubuntu on a physical machine.
 After installing Ubuntu on VirtualBox, don’t forget to install VirtualBox Guest Additions on a guest OS and VirtualBox Extension Pack on a host OS to unlock extra features, improve performance and user experience.